 I regularly teach on topics in developmental science, cognitive science, and statistics.
 At the moment I am teaching on the Year 2 and Year 3 Research Methods and Statistics courses, and the Year 1 Cognitive Science course.

-My CONSULTATION (OFFICE) HOURS are on Tuesdays from 10am-11am in G32 in 7GS, and Tuesdays from 2.15pm-3.15pm and Wednesdays from 3.30pm-4.30pm in my office (s5, 7GS).
-Feel free to drop me an email or knock on my door outside those times if you want to meet.
+My CONSULTATION (OFFICE) HOURS are on Tuesdays from 1pm-4pm.
+If you would like to meet outside those times, feel free to drop me an email or knock on my door.

 I am currently accepting PhD. and MSc. students.
 If you'd like to pursue a Ph.D. and might be interested in working with me, please send me an email.